fae-exe/kamoshigay/README.txt

         icon class:shadowed
         tooltip origin:bottom
         tooltip class:red

-    *capriCoinbank
-		name:The Capricoinbank
-		desc:Click to gain Capricoins to spend on the KAMOSHIGACHA. tags:crystals
-		on click:yield 1 capriCoin

-Resources
+	show earned

     *capriCoin|capriCoins
         name:Capricoin|Capricoins
+	class:bigButton hasFlares
         desc:Fell from heaven with the KAMOSHIGACHA MACHINE.
+Click to gain Capricoins to spend on the KAMOSHIGACHA.
 You can spend those on the KAMOSHIGACHA.
 (And some other things.) icon:https://raw.githubusercontent.com/fae-exe/kamoshigay/refs/heads/main/capricrystals.PNG
 	show earned
 	icon class:kamoIcon
-		tags:crystals
+	tags:coins
 	on tick:yield 1 capriCoin
 	on start:yield 120 capriCoins
-		class:bigButton hasFlares
 	on click:yield 1 capriCoin

+Resources

     *kamosmile|kamosmiles
 		name:Kamosmile|Kamosmiles